How to Regex Search in Java: Mastering GroupDocs.Search for Text Document Analysis

 Installation Information

-Maven Integration: Add the repository and dependency as shown above in your
+- Maven Integration: Add the repository and dependency shown above to your

 import com.groupdocs.search.*;